seanpatcleary/iFAMS/README.md

 This would be the command to Fourier Transform that test file included on my github page.
 Important to note that the data needs to be a .txt file, and the m/z values need to be in the first column (abundance in the 2nd).
 It will automatically export the Fourier Spectra as a CSV file.

-For the inverse Fourier Transform script, you'll need to input 3 arguments.
-The same file as the Fourier one, the sub-unit mass, and the charge states as a list, in that order.
-So for the test file, this would be,
+2. For the inverse Fourier Transform script, you'll need 3 inputs

+-i (input) This is required, which is the name of the data file that you wish to do the full analysis on.
+To be clear, this the file that hasn’t been Fourier transformed.
+This is NOT the Fourier transformed one.

+-sm (subunit mass) This is required, and it is the sub-unit mass.

+-cs (charge states) This is required, and it is the charge states you wish to use.
+You’ll need to input with brackets around the full list, and use commas to separate the different charge states.

+ As an example, if you wanted to do the full analysis on the test file using a subunit mass of 678 and charge states 12-15+, you would type:

  "python     iFAMS_Inverse_Fourier_Transform.py     test.txt     678     [12,13,14,15]"

- It will automatically export the inverse Fourier transforms as CSV files.

-5. For the statistical calculator script, you will need 4 arguments.
+3. For the statistical calculator script, you will need 4 arguments.
 The name of the IFFT file, the charge state, the base mass, and the sub-unit mass, in that order.
 All of these besides the name of the file are floats.
 An example of this would be:

 "python      iFAMS_statistical_calculator testIFFT12.csv      12      49320      678"